pcingola/DocsAndNotes/machine_learning/random_forests/README.md

 	- You can run tree interpreter for every input sample in the training set, add the partial contributions of each variable and this would give another measure of feature importance
 - Feature importance for feature interactions:
 	- Take a look at two steps in the tree and measure "interactions" of two varaibles; or three steps for interactions of three variables; etc.
+- Extrapolation: RandomTrees cannot extrapolate, they can only predict "averages" of similar things.
+If you pass data outside the variable's scope, the prediction is just the closest one from the training set.
+E.g. Train with a linear input `y = x` for `x =[0, 1]`, when trying to predict for `x =[1, 2]` all results will be just the same as the one for `x = 1` (because that's the closest value it was trained on.